 Phil recalled: “There’s a real soldier.
 The boys had the highest respect for him.
 Col. Miller, ordering tanks and artillery to fire point-blank at the Nips, strode from machine to machine, cigar in mouth, giving the boys encouragement.
 The boys figured that if Col. Miller could do that they could fight.
 That’s what they did.
 The whole regiment of Japs was wiped out.

-When rations got short near toward the end of the campaign, Miller refused to take more food than his men.
+“When rations got short near toward the end of the campaign, Miller refused to take more food than his men.
 He was a soldier’s soldier.”

-On April 4, the Japanese launched an all-out offensive at 3:00 P.M. and the tanks were sent to various sectors in an attempt to stop the advance.
-The tank battalion commanders received this order on April 8, “You will make plans, to be communicated to company commanders only, and be prepared to destroy within one hour after receipt by radio, or other means, of the word ‘CRASH’, all tanks and combat vehicles, arms, ammunition, gas, and radios: reserving sufficient trucks to close to rear echelons as soon as accomplished.”
+At 2:oo A.M.
+April 9, Gen. King sent a jeep under a white flag carrying Colonel Everett C. Williams, Col. James V. Collier, and Major Marshall Hurt to meet with the Japanese commander about terms of surrender.
+(The driver was from the tank group and the white flag was bedding from A Company.)
+Shortly after daylight Collier and Hunt returned with word of the appointment.
+It was at about 6:45 A.M. that tank battalion commanders received this order: “You will make plans, to be communicated to company commanders only, and be prepared to destroy within one hour after receipt by radio, or other means, of the word ‘CRASH’, all tanks and combat vehicles, arms, ammunition, gas, and radios: reserving sufficient trucks to close to rear echelons as soon as accomplished.”

 He walked much of the march with Bernard Fitzpatrick and Bill McKeon.
 At one point a Filipino boy shoved a small watermelon into his hand.
 The boy successfully escaped from a Japanese guard.
 When it was safe, he shared it with Fitzpatrick and McKeon.